alexkernphysiker/WASA-analysis/README.md

 ROOTSORTERSYS - path where RootSorter is installed

+PLUTO_OUTPUT - path where pluto files are stored

 RUNS_DATA - path where data from experiment are located

 WMC_DATA - path where data from WMC are located.
 These data are analysed further by preselection algorithm.